A month back I wrote an article on the Citizenship Amendment Act. Today's article is on the NRC and the Assam Accord

 The National Register of Citizens (NRC) has become another political football.
 The BJP’s decades-old stand on the NRC has remained the same.
 From the party’s manifesto in the 1996 general election to the 2019 general election, the BJP has remained firm on completing an NRC to curb illegal migration into India, especially in the north-eastern states from Bangladesh.

-In the 1996 manifesto, the party articulated three Ds: detection, deletion, and deportation – detection of illegal immigrants, deletion of their names from the electoral rolls, and deportation to the country of their origin.
+deletion of their names from the electoral rolls, and deportation to the

 In the 2019 manifesto, the party declared that: “There has been a huge change in the cultural and linguistic identity of some areas due to illegal immigration, resulting in an adverse impact on local people’s livelihood and employment.
 We will complete the National Register of Citizens process in these areas on priority.
 In future we will implement the NRC in a phased manner in other parts of the country.
 We will continue to undertake effective steps to prevent illegal immigration in the north-eastern states.
 For this we will further strengthen our border security.”